 - Deploy national and regional webinars to support the sharing of effective practices that emerge from site discussions

 Participation in the COVID Collaborative is limited to individuals from OPTN member organizations.
 Registration is required.
 OPTN members may register here.
-Participants will receive an email with account and login info.
+Participants will receive an email with account and login info within two business days of registering.
 The scope of discussions will include OPTN member business and administrative processes related to the management of COVID crisis, and discussions will be moderated.

 For more information about the OPTN COVID Collaborative, email firstname.lastname@example.org.